 By Charlotte Z. Rotterdam, Director of the Center for the Advancement of Contemplative Education at Naropa University

 It’s easy to feel compassion for those closest to us, our loved ones or those who have been generous to us.
 Our care arises almost of its own accord.
 On the other end of the spectrum is the goal of feeling love and compassion for our enemies; this is the lofty aim of many traditions that invite us to extend understanding and kindness even to those whom we most dislike.
+We explore many similar notions in our Clinical Mental Health Counseling master’s degree with a concentration in Somatic Counseling: Body Psychotherapy.

 Traditional Loving-kindness Practice as taught in certain Buddhist traditions cultivates wishes for well-being, health, and happiness initially for those closest to us—our loved ones and those who contribute positively to our lives—as well as for ourselves.
 Gradually, the practice extends in ever-widening circles of care to include even the most difficult people, and eventually all beings everywhere.